 Convictions of Crimes of Moral Turpitude also have devastating effects with personal rights.
 They may disqualify a person from serving on jury duty, holding public offices, obtaining licensing and clearance in certain fields, traveling into other counties, obtaining loans and mortgages, and more.
 They will also be allowed to be disclosed to the jury or judge if you are ever testifying at a hearing or trial.

-The main issue with a theft by check case is to pay off the check.
+The main issue with a Theft By Check case is to pay off the check.
 You can also expect to pay the civil fees associated with the bounced check, which can be upwards of $200, depending on the Court or agency.

-The Keates Law Firm has over 14+ Years Experience handling criminal defense cases.
+Hiring the right attorney from the beginning is important.
+Poor legal decisions will have a negative effect upon the case as it progresses.
+The Keates Law Firm has over 16+ Years Experience handling Theft by Check (Hot Checks) cases.
 Our focus is to try and have the case dismissed against you.
 We don't even discuss pleas until all legal and negotiation options have been explored in detail.

 (a) If the actor obtained property or secured performance of service by issuing ... a check ... for the payment of money, when the issuer did not have sufficient funds in ... the bank ... it is prima facie evidence of the issuer's intent to deprive the owner of property under Section 31.03 (Theft).

-Depending on the amount of the check written, Theft by Check can be a Misdemeanor or Felony.
+Depending on the amount of the check written, Theft By Check can be a Misdemeanor or Felony.
 The breakdowns of values/amounts is the same as used for a regular Theft offense.

 |less than $100||Class C Misdemeanor||Not Jailable||No more than $500 fines|

-|Class B Misdemeanor||Not more than 180 days in a county jail, and/or no more than $2,000 fines|
+|$100 or more but less than $750||Class B Misdemeanor||Not more than 180 days in a county jail and/or no more than $2,000 fines|

-|Class A Misdemeanor||Not more than 1 year in a county jail, and/or no more than $4,000 fines|
+|$750 or more but less than $2,500||Class A Misdemeanor||Not more than 1 year in a county jail and/or no more than $4,000 fines|

-|State jail felony||180 days to 2 years in a state jail, and/or no more than $10,000 fines|
+|$2,500 or more but less than $30,000||State jail felony||180 days to 2 years in a state jail and/or no more than $10,000 fines|

 Call for a Free Consultation